Blog Posts

 The Chinese government uses state-backed investment vehicles to fund dual-use technologies, including semiconductors.
 These vehicles have sprawling global networks and create the risk that a supply chain might inadvertently support China’s military-civil fusion.

-The National Integrated Circuit Industry Investment Fund, China’s largest state-run semiconductor investment vehicle, is closely connected to firms designated by the United States for their participation in military-civil fusion.
-The fund directly and indirectly owns shares in upwards of 3,000 companies, which are located in dozens of countries and operate in industries ranging from technology to real estate.
+The National Integrated Circuit Industry Investment Fund, China’s largest state-run semiconductor investor.
+It has deep ties to firms designated by the United States for their participation in military-civil fusion.
+The fund owns shares in upwards of 3,000 companies in dozens of countries, spanning sectors from technology to real estate.

 What is the Big Fund?